Rosso84/Enterprise2_exam/README.md

  1. You can manually run the application by navigating to Flight-service/Test/flightservice/ and rightclick on LocalApplicationRunner and run.

-   The applicaion will then be available at:  http://localhost:8080/swagger-ui.html

  2. Or run a Dockerfile in a  glasfish container with docker-compose by navigating to root of the project and use a terminal      to run command 'docker-compose up --build'. this will build an image and use a real postgres database.

  The applicaion will  then be available at: http://localhost:8080/swagger-ui.html